weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 kubectl apply -f ./fluxd-dep.yaml
 ~~~

-**Note:** If you have Weave Cloud running, you check the UI to see that the `fluxd` is up and running as it should.
+**Note:** If you have Weave Cloud running, you check the UI to see that the `fluxd` is running:

 **3.**  Generate public and private SSH keys for your repo.
-These keys are used by `fluxd` to manage changes between Github and your cluster:
+These keys are used by `fluxd` to manage changes between Github and Kubernetes:

 ```
 ssh-keygen -f id-rsa-flux